When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes

+Next, we note that under any CPRR scheme $(\ttau, \rr)$ users in the high income group will continue to use edge $e_1$ since this is the only available edge on which they can travel.
+Thus, for this scheme to be user-favorable it must be that any tolls collected from the high income users is directly refunded back within the groups.
+To see this, if there were tolls collected from high-income users that were given to low income users, then some high income users would incur strictly higher costs than at the untolled $\0$-equilibrium outcome.
+We similarly observe that all collected refunds from the low income groups must be completely refunded to users within the low income group to ensure that the CPRR scheme is user-favorable.
+Note that the above argument stems from the fact that the travel paths of the two user groups are completely disjoint.

+Thus, we have for any user-favorable CPRR scheme $(\ttau, \rr)$ that all the users incur the same costs as that under the $\0$-equilibrium outcome.
+Now, under the untolled user equilibrium, we observe that the ex-post income of the high income group is $q_H = q_H - \beta \frac{\omega q_H}{2} = q_H(1-\beta \frac{\omega}{2})$ and the ex-post income of the low income group is $q_L = q_L - \beta \omega q_L = q_L(1-\beta \omega)$.
+The above analysis implies that the untolled user equilibrium outcome results in a regressive tax, i.e., lower income users are charged a greater fraction of their incomes than higher income users.
+Since the function $W$ satisfies the property that regressive taxes increase inequality, we have that the wealth inequality of the ex-post income distribution is greater than that of the ex-ante income distribution. \end{proof}

-\begin{proposition} [Increase in Income Inequality for Multiple O-D Pairs] There exists a two O-D pair setting such that for any user-favorable CPRR scheme $(\ttau, \r)$ it holds that $W(\q(\ttau, \r))\geq W(\q^0)$. \end{proposition} For a proof of Proposition~\ref{prop:increase-inequality}, see Appendix~\ref{apdx:increase-ineq}.
-Given that there may be multiple O-D pair instances when it may not be possible to achieve a lower wealth inequality measure relative to the ex-ante income distribution, for the rest of this paper we devise CPRR schemes that reduce the wealth inequality measure relative to the ex-post income distribution under the untolled user equilibrium outcome rather than relative to the ex-ante income distribution.
+Proposition~\ref{prop:increase-inequality} shows that there may be multiple O-D pair instances when it may not be possible to achieve a lower wealth inequality measure relative to the ex-ante income distribution.
+As a result, for the rest of this paper we devise CPRR schemes that reduce the wealth inequality measure relative to the ex-post income distribution under the untolled user equilibrium outcome rather than relative to the ex-ante income distribution.